mapbox/dr-ui/docs/src/pages/guides/page-layout.md

 - [topics](/dr-ui/guides/batfish-helpers/#topics)
 - [navigation](/dr-ui/guides/batfish-helpers/#navigation)

-## Other props
+## Other PageLayout props

-The PageLayout component accepts several more props to further customize your site.
+The PageLayout component accepts the following props for you to further customize your site:

 {{<OtherProps />}}